fluree/docs.flur.ee/src/content/docs/start/basic-schema.md

 If you are using the API, you can issue all these transactions to endpoints ending with `/transact`.

+### New Database

+Make sure that you have a new database.
+You can either create a new database through the [user interface](/docs/getting-started/user-interface#account-page), through the API for the [downloadable version](/api/signed-endpoints/signed-examples#-new-db), or through the API for the [hosted version](/api/hosted-endpoints/hosted-examples#-api-action-new-database).

 ### Overview

 In Fluree, schema are comprised of collections and predicates.
 A [collection](/docs/schema/overview#collections) is analogous to a relational database table.
 Every time you want a new type of item in your database, you would create a new collection.
 For example, collections in your database might be person, company, and city.